 The Book: Attempting the Impossible

-I then wrote a book about my experience and dedicated it to all the women that had stepped forward and to those that may come after.
-In celebration of my own milestone of not only having survived this but also finding myself thriving in ways I never thought possible before, I am releasing this book into the wild in the hopes that it can shed some light in the darkness for those who may need it.
+As part of my healing, I wrote a book about my experience.
+It was my way of taking back my story from my abuser and grounding the truth.
+In celebration of my milestone of not only having survived this but also finding myself thriving in ways I never thought possible, I am releasing this book into the wild in the hopes that it can shed some light in the darkness for those who may need it.
 You can download it here.

 A Commitment to Transformation